pnp/cli-microsoft365/docs/manual/docs/cmd/spo/folder/folder-move.md

-`-s, --sourceUrl <sourceUrl>`|Site-relative URL of the folder to move `-t, --targetUrl <targetUrl>`|Server-relative URL where to move the folder `--ignoreVersionHistory`|Ignores version history of the folder and will only move the main version `-o, --output [output]`|Output type. `json|text`.
+`-s, --sourceUrl <sourceUrl>`|Site-relative URL of the folder to move `-t, --targetUrl <targetUrl>`|Server-relative URL where to move the folder `--ignoreVersionHistory`|Ignores version history of the folder and will only move the main version `--allowSchemaMismatch`|Ignores any missing fields in the target destination and moves the folder anyway `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging